 - The LocationManager server runs in the dCacheDomain.
 By default it is listening on UDP port 11111.
-Hence, on the head node port 11111 needs to be opened in the firewall to allow connections to the LocationManager. - On the pool nodes the LAN range ports need to be opened to allow pool to pool communication.
+Hence, on the head node port 11111 needs to be opened in the firewall to allow connections to the LocationManager.
+Remember to limit this so that only other dCache nodes are allowed access. - On the pool nodes the LAN range ports need to be opened to allow pool to pool communication.
 By default these are ports 33115-33145 (set by the properties dcache.net.lan.port.min and dcache.net.lan.port.max).